 Shades of champagne blonde include soft champagne blonde, the subtlest shade of this color.
 You can add a touch of pink to champagne blonde to achieve a champagne blush blonde.
 Pearly champagne blonde is the most “out there” shade and the brightest for this blonde type.

-Champagne blonde in the shade champagne bronde is the perfect choice for brunettes who don’t want to go fully blonde yet.
+Champagne bronde is the perfect choice for brunettes who don’t want to go fully blonde yet.

 Ash blonde hair can go from light, silvery shades to dark smoky blondes.
-Some of the typical shades of ash blonde include:
+Some of the typical shades of ash blonde include the following:

 Blonde Type

-Champagne blonde is a neutral blonde that leans more towards a warm blonde.
+Champagne blonde is a neutral blonde that leans more toward a warm blonde.
 On the other hand, ash blonde is a cool blonde with gray undertones.

 Skin Tone

 Champagne blonde is an excellent shade for all skin tones.
 Champagne blonde with more gold undertones works well with warm skin tones.
-But with pink hues, it can go well with cooler skin tones.
+With pink hues, it can also go well with cooler skin tones.

-Ash blonde does not work well for people with an olive skin tone or with orange undertones.
-On the other hand, ash blonde works well with people with lighter and cooler skin tones.
+Ash blonde does not work well for people with olive skin or orange undertones.
+On the other hand, ash blonde works well for people with lighter and cooler skin tones.

 Process

 Going champagne blonde is an intense process, especially if you have darker hair.
-The process starts with lightening the hair as close as possible to the champagne blonde.
-Once lightened, the colorist proceeds to deposit color into your hair.
+The process starts with lightening the hair as close as possible to the desired champagne blonde shade.

 You can choose the shade of champagne you want and whether you want more rose or gold hues to match your skin tone.

 Getting to a light blonde depends on your current hair color.
-You’ll have to bleach your hair to a level 9/10 or platinum if it isn’t a light blonde.
+You’ll have to bleach your hair to a level 9/10 blonde, or platinum, if it isn’t already a light blonde.
 The bleaching process could take multiple appointments depending on the color of your hair, previous color jobs, and your hair’s health.

 Whether you’re getting champagne blonde or ash blonde, the process will take a few appointments unless you already have blonde hair.
 The process will be longer if you’re naturally black or brunette.